Eugene-Damiani/fridge-api/README.md

 We followed the suggested schedule for this project and completed the back end successfully before starting the frontend.
 With many required features depending on each other, we either waited to start on the dependent features, or started it (and sometimes even completed it) and tested and made adjustments after.

-### User Stories

-- As an unregistered user, I would like to sign up with email and password.
-- As a registered user, I would like to sign in with email and password.
-- As a signed in user, I would like to change password.
-- As a signed in user, I would like to sign out.
-- As a signed in user, I would like to create an inventory item.
-- As a signed in user, I would like to update my inventory items.
-- As a signed in user, I would like to delete my inventory items.
-- As a signed in user, I would like to see all items.
-- As a signed in user, I would like to see the quantity and price of each item.
-- As a signed in user, I want to be able to update or create inventory without having to know what my current inventory levels are.
-  - If the product exists in the inventory, the app should make a PATCH request to update the existing item.
-If I don't have enough product (when reducing product counts) the app should not allow the update.
-  - If the product does not exists in the inventory, the app should make a POST request to create the new item.

 ### Technologies Used

 - Javascript